 Reset pads.
 All the reset related pads are categorized into this type.

 Other pads.
-Except for type 1) to 3) abovementioned, the remaining pads are categorized into this type.
+Except for type 1) to 3) above-mentioned, the remaining pads are categorized into this type.
 See Section E for more description.

 In Fig. 1, jtag_driver, clock_driver, reset_driver, and pad_driver correspond to the above four pad types, respectively.
 The STIL_generator collects STIL information from these drivers and writes them to a STIL pattern file.